 Using post 9/11 case studies like the Iraq War investigates the relative importance of casual factors from different levels of analysis on U.S. national security choices: strategic, ideological, economic, domestic political and psychological.

 PO 352G: The Globalization Debate

 Explores the concept of globalization and the controversy surrounding it.
 Academic literature about globalization is voluminous, but highly contested.
-Consequently, this is a course in complexity, perception, values and thinking about the political economy of the world today.
+This is a course in complexity, perception, values and thinking about the political economy of today's world.

 PO 362G: MidEast Conflicts and Wars